highperformance-tech/tableau-bridge-docker/README.md

 - For partial matches: Use the first matching version
 - For interactive selection: Display a numbered list of available versions to choose from

-Note: When starting a container, the script automatically creates a unique logs directory for each container using the format `container-name-YYYYMMDD-HHMMSS` within the specified logs path.
+Note: When starting a container, the script automatically creates a unique logs directory for each container using the format `container-name` within the specified logs path.
 This ensures that log files from different containers don't conflict with each other.

 ### 4. Token Configuration